 The treatment for GP will depend partly on whether there is an identificable cause.
 For example, a person who has regular heartburn may receive medication to control their heartburn.

 If a doctor is unable to identify the cause of GP, they may simply recommend avoiding possible triggers.
-Examples include:
+Examples

 In some cases, a person may receive a referral for speech and language therapies.
-According to a 2015 review, such therapies may help alleviate some symptoms of GP.
+According to a

 A goiter is the medical term for a swelling of the thyroid gland.
 This butterfly-shaped gland sits at the front of the neck and produces hormones that help regulate metabolism.